PA Curriculum

 All students must successfully complete the following to meet the program's graduation requirements and earn their degree of Master of Medical Science:

-1. Pass all courses (130 credits) with a 3.0 cumulative GPA or better
+1. Pass all didactic courses with a minimum of a B-

 First Year: Didactic Course Sequence